Hospitals’ healthy record showcased during World Antibiotic Awareness Week, 14-20 November 2016

 Health workers in Hull are leading the way when it comes to reducing reliance on antibiotics and tackling antibiotic-resistant superbugs.

-According to recent data from Public Health England, Hull and East Yorkshire Hospitals NHS Trust is one of the better performing Trusts in the country when it comes to antibiotic prescribing rates.
+According to recent data from Public Health England, Hull University Teaching Hospitals NHS Trust is one of the better performing Trusts in the country when it comes to antibiotic prescribing rates.

 Inappropriate use of antibiotics in recent years has led to the drugs becoming less effective, and a subsequent rise in cases of so-called superbugs such as C Difficile and MRSA.